 We began by putting our house in order at our head office by banning plastic water bottles and cups, and by stopping the use of non-recyclable coffee cups.
 Every member of staff was given a reusable aluminium water bottle.
 We also banned the sale of plastic straws in our stores.

-We have reduced our own label plastic packaging usage by 29% over the two years since we made our pledge to eliminate it by the end of 2023.
-That is a total of 3,794 tonnes out of the 13,000 tonnes we were using in January 2018.
+In the first two years since we made our pledge to eliminate plastic by the end of 2023, we reduced our own label plastic packaging usage by 29%.
+That’s a total of 3,794 tonnes out of the 13,000 tonnes we were using in January 2018.

 Read our 2019 Plastics Annual Report here

 Read our 2018 Plastics Annual Report here